zumikiti/in-60-seconds/README.md

 I thought it was time we added a little *sparkle* and a splash of color to our slide deck ;-) This sample slide demonstrates a number of great features.
-We have already been introduced to
+We have already been introduced above to
 [snap layouts](https://gitpitch.com/docs/layout-features/snap-position-layouts)
 so we will focus on what's new on this slide.